Rameswaram–Okha Express: Route & halts

-At present it is the only direct express train which runs from rameswaram to nearby places of mumbai such as manmad, surat.
+At present it is the only direct express train that runs from Rameswaram to nearby places of Mumbai such as Manmad and Surat.

 Schedule

 Traction

-Both trains are hauled by a Diesel Loco Shed, Golden Rock-based WDM-3A between Rameswaram and Manamadurai Junction.
-After Madurai Junction, both trains are hauled by a Diesel Loco Shed, Erode-based WDP-4D up to Okha and vice versa.
+Both trains are hauled by a Golden Rock Loco Shed based WDP-4D or Golden Rock Loco Shed based WDG-3A diesel locomotive between Rameswaram and Manamadurai Junction.
+After Manamadurai, both trains are hauled by a Royampuram Loco Shed based WAP-7 electric locomotive up to Okha and vice versa.